bbauska/CSS-Notes4Pros/README.md

 of this, CSS allows us to duplicate selectors to increase specificity.
 Instead of just .bar, we can use instead (See
 <a href="https://www.w3.org/TR/css3-selectors/#grammar">The grammar of
-Selectors, W3C Recommendation).
+Selectors, W3C Recommendation</a>).
 This still selects any element with a class of .bar, but now has double the Group <i>B</i> specificity:</p>

 <pre><code>.bar.bar {}  /* a=0, b=2, c=0 */